PhD Candidate, Registered Physiotherapist

 In the Lab:

 In addition to previous education, I am currently a PhD Candidate in the Department of Kinesiology at Wilfrid Laurier.
-My research is focused on the relationship between visual perception and balance with adolescents to young adults.
-I hope my research will contribute to assessment of dynamic visual acuity and balance for individuals with concussion to determine true readiness for return to school/work/play.
+My research is focused on the relationship between visual perception (e.g. dynamic visual acuity) and balance with adolescents to young adults.
+I hope my research will help improve assessment of individuals with concussion to determine true readiness for return to school/work/play.

 What I Thrive On: